-1.1 SUBMITTALS
+1.1 Submittals

 - .1 Submittals: in accordance with Section 01 33 00 Submittal Procedures. - .2 Prepare instructions and data using personnel experienced in maintenance and operation of described products. - .3 Copy will be returned after final inspection, with Contract Administrator comments. - .4 Revise content of documents as required prior to final submittal. - .5 Within two (2) weeks after equipment delivery provide one (1) hard copy and one (1) electronic copy of operating and maintenance manuals in English.
+The electronic copy shall be a searchable PDF format.
 The Contractor shall modify and supplement the manual as required by the Contract Administrator.
 When accepted, five (5) final copies, including one (1) electronic version, shall be provided by the Contractor for distribution purposes within two (2) weeks of receiving the Contract Administrator's review comments.
-The City's staff shall be in receipt of these manuals prior to the date set out for installation and commissioning of the Goods. - .6 Ensure spare parts, maintenance materials and special tools provided are new, undamaged and not defective, and of same quality and manufacture as products provided in Work. - .7 Furnish evidence, if requested, for type, source, and quality of products provided. - .8 Defective products will be rejected, regardless of previous inspections.
-Replace products at their own expense. - .9 Pay costs of transportation.
+The City's staff shall be in receipt of these manuals prior to the date set out for installation and commissioning of the Goods. - .6 Furnish evidence, if requested, for type, source and quality of products provided. - .7 Defective products will be rejected, regardless of previous inspections.
+Replace products at their own expense.

-1.2 FORMAT
+1.2 Format

-- .1 Organize data as instructional manual. - .2 Binders: vinyl, hard covered, 3 'D' ring, loose leaf 219 x 279 mm with spine and face pockets. - .3 When multiple binders are used correlate data consistently in related groupings.
-Identify contents of each binder on spine. - .4 Cover: identify each binder with type or printed title 'Project Record Documents'; list title of project and identify subject matter of contents. - .5 Arrange content by systems under section numbers and sequence of Table of Contents. - .6 Provide tabbed fly leaf for each separate product and system, with typed description of product and major component parts of equipment.
+- .1 Organize data as instructional manual. - .2 Binders: vinyl, hard covered, three (3) 'D' ring, loose leaf two hundred nineteen (219) by two hundred seventy-nine (279) millimetres (8.5 by eleven (11) inch) with spine and face pockets. - .3 When multiple binders are used correlate data consistently in related groupings.
+Identify contents of each binder on spine. - .4 Cover: identify each binder with type or printed title 'Project Record Documents'; list title of Project and identify subject matter of contents. - .5 Arrange content by systems under section numbers and sequence of Table of Contents. - .6 Provide tabbed fly leaf for each separate product and system, with typed description of product and major component parts of equipment. - .7 Text: manufacturer's printed data, or typewritten data. - .8 Drawings: provide with reinforced punched binder tab.
+Bind in with text; fold larger Drawings to size of text pages.

-- .7 Text: manufacturer's printed data, or typewritten data. - .8 Drawings: provide with reinforced punched binder tab.
-Bind in with text; fold larger drawings to size of text pages.
+1.3 Contents - Each Volume

-1.3 CONTENTS - EACH VOLUME
+.1 Table of Contents: provide title of Project, date of submission, names:

-- .1 Table of Contents: provide title of project; Date of submission; names. - .1 Addresses and telephone numbers of Contract Administrator and Contractor with name of responsible parties. - .2 Schedule of products and systems, indexed to content of volume. - .2 For each product or system: - .1 List names, addresses and telephone numbers of subcontractors and suppliers, including local source of supplies and replacement parts. - .3 Product Data: mark each sheet to identify specific products and component parts, and data applicable to installation; delete inapplicable information. - .4 Drawings: supplement product data to illustrate relations of component parts of equipment and systems, to show control and flow diagrams. - .5 Typewritten Text: as required to supplement product data.
+- .1 Addresses and telephone numbers of Contract Administrator and Contractor with name of responsible parties; and - .2 Schedule of products and systems, indexed to content of volume. - .2 For each product or system: - .1 List names, addresses and telephone numbers of Subcontractors and suppliers, including local source of supplies and replacement parts. - .3 Product Data: mark each sheet to identify specific products and component parts, and data applicable to installation; delete inapplicable information. - .4 Drawings: supplement product data to illustrate relations of component parts of equipment and systems, to show control and flow diagrams. - .5 Typewritten Text: as required to supplement product data.
 Provide logical sequence of instructions for each procedure, incorporating manufacturer's instructions.